-Under the terms of the loan purchase and loan servicing agreements between the Company and institutional investors, as well as in agreements with investors in securitizations where the Company is not the sponsor, the Company may, in certain circumstances, become obligated to repurchase loans from such investors.
+Under the terms of the loan purchase and loan servicing agreements between the Company and institutional investors, as well as in agreements with investors in securitizations and pass-through certificate transactions, the Company may, in certain circumstances, become obligated to repurchase loans from such investors.
 Generally, these circumstances include the occurrence of verifiable identity theft, the failure of sold loans to meet the terms of certain loan-level representations and warranties that speak as of the time of origination or sale, the failure to comply with other contractual terms with the investors, or a violation of the applicable federal, state, or local lending laws.

-The maximum potential amount of future payments associated under this obligation is the outstanding balances of the loans sold to the investors, which at December 31, 2020 and 2019, is \$5,180.7 million and \$3,498.1 million, respectively.
-The Company recognizes a liability for the repurchase obligation based on historical experience when the loans are issued.
-The liability is subsequently remeasured when a related loss is probable and can be reasonably estimated.
+The maximum potential amount of future payments associated under this obligation is the outstanding balances of the loans sold to the investors, which at December 31, 2020 and 2021 is \$5,180.7 million and \$12,905.5 million, respectively.
 Actual payments made relating to the Company's repurchase and indemnification obligations were immaterial historically.
-The Company has recorded contingent liabilities as of December 31, 2020 and 2019 of immaterial amounts to cover estimated future obligations related to these contractual terms.
+The Company has recorded contingent liabilities as of December 31, 2020 and 2021 of immaterial amounts to cover estimated future obligations related to these contractual terms.
 These amounts are included in accrued expenses and other liabilities on the Company's consolidated balance sheets.